 |

-Lindsey has a strong background in writing and composition that enables her to excel at drafting pleadings in Probate and Estate Administration and Estate Planning documents, such as Wills and Trusts.
+Lindsey has a strong background in writing and composition that enables her to excel at drafting pleadings in probate matters, estate and trust administration, and estate planning documents, such as wills and trusts.
 Her writing talent in motion practice is a significant benefit of retaining her as counsel.
 In addition to her writing skills, Lindsey is also a very successful litigator in civil and probate courts.
 She recently obtained a $500,000 settlement in a beneficiary designation dispute over capacity and $111,000 judgment in a contested probate fraud case.
 She also has many successful jury verdicts in trial in Jefferson and Madison County.

 Before starting her own practice, Lindsey worked for some of the top trial lawyers in Alabama, which gave her the benefit of taking numerous depositions and successfully trying jury trials.
 Her litigation experience helps her evaluate cases with a "big picture" mentality and maximize returns whether a jury trial is needed.
 On occasion, she also resolves cases through mediation and arbitration, which can sometimes be cost-saving.
 A key focus of her practice is also estate planning, wills, trusts, estate and probate administration, and civil litigation, which involves drafting legal instruments and trial work.
 Lindsey is licensed to practice in all state courts in Alabama, the U.S. District Court for the Northern District of Alabama, and the Eleventh Circuit of the United States Court of Appeals.